erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 #### Editing

 > :warning: **Editing changes the underlying network!** All features described below alter the underlying network.
 Changes done this way can not be undone without reloading the network.
-These features are intended for permanent editing of a network.
+These features are intended for the permanent editing of a network.

-The four red bordered buttons on the right hand side of the network graph can be used to edit the network.
+The four red-bordered buttons on the right-hand side of the network graph can be used to edit the network.
 Most of these features require the nodes or elements being selected to be performed.